Loach: Relationship with humans

 Some loaches are important food fish, especially in East and Southeast Asia where they are a common sight in markets.

 Loaches are popular in the aquarium trade.
+Loaches are fed sinking discs designed for them in the aquarium.
 Some of the most well-known examples are the clown loach (Chromobotia macracanthus), the kuhli loach (Pangio kuhlii), and the dwarf chain loach (Ambastaia sidthimunki).
 Botiid and gastromyzontid loaches also occasionally make their way into the trade.

 Although loaches have a strictly Old World native distribution, the oriental weatherfish, Misgurnus anguillicaudatus, (also known as the dojo loach) has been introduced in parts of the United States.